rosiemin/Reinforcement-Learning-Case-Study/README.md

 ## Q-Table Model:
+We had to boost the performance of the Q-learning model with extra rewards because there's no positive reinforcement using the Q-learning policies until the cart starts gaining momentum.
 It took a lot of adjustments to the number of episodes, the learning rate, and the rewards to finally get a model that successfully got to the goal post.
 We found that the ratio between the rewards for max_position and velocity really affected the performance of our model.
 We ended up with a 7% success rate after 50,000 episodes.

 <p align="center">
   <img src="images/mtcar_qtable.png" width="550">